MatthewSo/Project1/README.txt

 	Returning folder directory in the terminal on comand line.

 Bugs:
 	Putting two ;'s next to each other will lead to errors.
+	Incorrect commands will lead to additional forked processes that will need to be exited.
 	Redirecting to a file that does not exist occasionally does not work.